 Included with the ability to send responsive emails to your employees, you can use Outlook email tracking for internal communicators to track the message and gather employee feedback in real-time.

 We will show you overall campaign performance, or performance at an individual employee level including open rates, link clicks, location, devices, pulse survey results and more.

-- Identify what type of devices employees are opening your communications on (which is why you should test both)!
+- identify what type of devices employees are opening your communications on (which is why you should test both!); and

 Other Related Content:

 Witness how ContactMonkey enables you to send personalized messages to your employee lists, track every open and link click.
 Book your free demo today!